ashesh-0/Disentangle/README.md

 Now, I'm working with OptiMEM100x014 dataset.
 It has total of 61 images.
 I see that val loss shoots to infinity?
 Trying a 0.995  quantile as the higher threshold.
 I see that both image types have same threshold value.

+There is asymmetry in the losses of the two classes. one class has more data. other class has less data.
+So, the loss is mostly dominated by the one class.

+/home/ubuntu/ashesh/training/disentangle/2204/D3-M3-S0-L0/2 is the first working model.
+Notes:
+    It estimates one class better than other.
+Better performing class typically has more pixels with a pattern.
+    To fix this